This page was last updated on 07 May, 2021.

 Quarantine Details: Mandatory quarantine for 14 days required

 Events: Partially Allowed

 Detailed Travel Advisory

 1. Passengers are not allowed to enter.

 – This does not apply to:

-– passengers with a residence permit issued by Suriname.
+– passengers with a letter of attestation issued by the Government of Suriname.

-3. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
+3. Passengers must have a negative COVID-19 PCR test result.
 The test must have been taken at most 72 hours before departure from the first embarkation point.
-They must send an email at most 5 days before departure to [email protected] with the medical certificate.

 – This does not apply to passengers younger than 12 years.